How to Clear Cache in NPM?

 This optimizes the installation speed of the package and also reduces internet usage.

-As we install many packages to work on different projects, it piles up a lot of cache in our file system that needs to be cleared as it may hamper our development with lots of node errors.
+Now as we install a lot of packages to work on different projects, it piles up a lot of cache in our file system which needs to be cleared as it may hamper our development with lots of node errors.

 Clearing npm cache